 With all of these classes, you’re prepared, with each having a strength that shores up ther others weaknesses.

-So, Athletic Greens is like the perfect D&D party of the health world: no matter what you need in a given situation, you’re covered.
+So, they’re like the perfect D&D party of the health world: no matter what you need in a given situation, you’re covered.

 Need a lock picked?
 Your rogue is on it.
 Someone to pepper the enemy with arrows from afar as you rescue prisoners from a maze?
 Your ranger is already in position.
 Healing spells?
 No problem, the priest already cast it.
 Someone skilled at fighting the undead?
 Your Paladin is dual-wielding his Mace of Disruption and Holy Avenger—you’re set.
 Dragon about to blast you with his fiery breath?
 No sweat, your mage just covered your entire party with a fire resistant etherial shield.

-Well, that’s exactly what Athletic Greens is like.
+Well, that’s exactly what greens drinks are like.
 Only instead of a bunch of nerds sitting around a table rolling 20-sided dice it’s a multitude of freeze-dried fruits, veggies, and vitamins to make your body healthy.

-And instead of helping you fight dragons and deal with your general inability to talk to girls, Athletic Greens fights free radicals and patches the holes in your armor created by your less-than-perfect diet.
+And instead of helping you fight dragons and deal with your general inability to talk to girls, the best super greens powders fights free radicals and patches the holes in your armor created by your less-than-perfect diet.

 But you can see how they are similar.

-The point is, no matter where your deficiency is coming from—whether it’s from too much acidity or too few micronutrients—Athletic Greens can help fill the void and get you back on tract to pristine intestinal health.
+The point is, no matter where your deficiency is coming from—whether it’s from too much acidity or too few micronutrients—greens can help fill the void and get you back on track to pristine intestinal health.